British Flag

 Note: These are rough estimates.
 Actual costs depend on language pair, OCR accuracy, context settings, and cache effectiveness.

 Disclaimer: Cost tracking is provided for reference purposes only.
 This is free software with no guarantees regarding cost accuracy.
-Users are responsible for monitoring their own API usage and costs through Google's billing dashboard.
+Users are responsible for monitoring their own API usage and costs through their provider's billing dashboard.

 Built-in Cost Tracking